Exactly what is a Flexitarian? Read on to discover how you could start eating healthier without giving up foods you really love!

-Eating cleaner, greener, and leaner is all the rage these days, and it’s not just some passing fad.
-It’s a steadily growing trend because people are so much more aware of every aspect of nutrition, from the individual food choices we make to contaminants and other problems with our commercial food supply.
+Everyone wants to eat cleaner, greener, and leaner.
+It’s been a steadily growing trend for years because people have become so much more aware of every aspect of nutrition, from the individual food choices we make to contaminants and other problems with our commercial food supply.

 What you might be though, is a flexitarian.
 The word is a combination of the terms “flexible” and “vegetarian”.
 It’s a great alternative for anyone who wants to eat healthier but, like me, wants to keep it real.
 You don’t have to just pretend to be a genuine vegetarian when others are looking, while hiding the guilty secret that you’re actually a closet meat eater.